Skip to main content

 Paramedic

-Two EMTs taking a man on a stretcher out of an ambulance.
+Two paramedics transport a patient on a stretcher towards an ambulance.

 • Providing direct patient care in a variety of medical emergency situations.